-On October 16, 2018, the Company, through its indirect wholly owned subsidiary, Shanghai JiuGe Business Management Co., Ltd. ("JiuGe Management"), entered into a series of agreements known as variable interest agreements (the "VIE Agreements") pursuant to which Shanghai JiuGe Information Technology Co., Ltd. ("JiuGe Technology") became our contractually controlled affiliate.
+On October 16, 2018, the Company, through its indirect wholly owned subsidiary, JiuGe Management entered into the VIE Agreements, pursuant to which JiuGe Technology became our contractually controlled affiliate.
 The use of VIE agreements is a common structure used to acquire PRC corporations, particularly in certain industries in which foreign investment is restricted or forbidden by the PRC government.
 The VIE Agreements include a Consulting Services Agreement, a Loan Agreement, a Power of Attorney Agreement, a Call Option Agreement, and a Share Pledge Agreement in order to secure the connection and commitments of the JiuGe Technology.
 We operate our mobile payment platform business through JiuGe Technology.